 Once you have an arsenal of information.
 You can decide what techniques you want to try and let us know if you’ve achieved any results with them.
 Just remember, it’s always best to try new techniques on a guinea pig website before pushing them to your main site or client websites if you manage any.

 What is keyword stuffing?
 This is the practice of placing as many of the keywords you want to rank for throughout your content and repeated often unnaturally.
-This method also places as many keywords in the page title, meta description, and the
+This method also places as many keywords in the page title, meta description, and the long dead meta keywords.

 Keywords are still extremely useful to optimize your website, but they should only be implemented where they fit naturally.
 It may be helpful to use keywords for your h-tags and in your page’s title, but only where they make sense.
 Keyword stuffing is a fairly easy fix; all you have to do is ensure that all of your keywords fit naturally into the flow of the content.